polycrate/polycrate/docs/2_reference.md

       - name: block-2-action-1
         block: block-2
         action: action-1
+        prompt:
-        prompt: "Do you really want to run this action?"
+          message: "Do you really want to run this step?"
 ```

 You can use `polycrate workflows run workflow-1` (or for short `polycrate run workflow-1`) to execute this workflow.

-If a step has the `prompt` stanza an it's not empty, Polycrate will interrupt the workflow and lets the user confirm the execution of the current step.
+If the workflow, one if its steps or an action has the `prompt` stanza with a non-empty `message`, Polycrate will interrupt the workflow and prompts the user for confirmation.
+The current workflow/step/action will fail if the user declines.
+If `allow_failure` is set to true for a workflow, execution will continue even if individual steps fail.

+!!! note
+    You can auto-confirm all prompts by using the `--force` flag.

 ## Loglevel